odinnou/masstransit-kafka-aspnet/README.md

 without any other explanation :(

-> Note :  if you comment the line
+> Note 1 :  if you comment the line
 > "services.AddMassTransitHostedService();" the API will start and it
 > doesn't stop, but it does nothing of course.

+> Note 2 :  I try to switch from InMemory Bus to RabbitMQ Bus, and ... same issue on Docker (and continue to work in console app mode)